platelet-app/platelet/CONTRIBUTING.md

 Return to your terminal and run `amplify api console`, when prompted select `GraphQL`.

-Select the API with your environnment name.
+Select the API with your environment name.
 Then `Run a query`.

 Click the icon that looks like a key, then `Login with User Pools`.
 Log in with the super account created earlier.
 It might prompt you to create a new password, but you can use the same password you created earlier.